syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the file is dropped to the folder of FileExplorer
+Fires when the files or directory is dropped to the target folder of FileExplorer

 <table class="params">
 <thead>